Sunday, June 1, 2025

 Years ago, actually right after the 2017 eclipse, I started planning for the 2024 eclipse.
 I checked the historical weather maps and decided my best chance of clear skies along the path of totality would be in Texas.
 With about six months to go, my wife made a hotel reservation in Austin.
 Then I picked a couple of places near Austin as candidates to set up to watch and photograph the eclipse.

-My wife took a flight to an event in Nashville the week before the eclipse, so we planned for me to pick her up there enroute to Austin.
+My wife took a flight to an event in Nashville the week before the eclipse, so we planned for me to drive an pick her up there enroute to Austin.
 By the time I reached Nashville on April 5, the forecast predicted overcast and rain for most of Texas, but clear skies in New England, so we cancelled the reservation in Austin and headed for New England.
 We stopped overnight in Ithaca to visit the city where my wife went to college.
 Then we went to Lake Placid because that was closer to New England and it was among the few places where we were able to get a hotel room.
 Then on the morning of April 8, the day of the eclipse, I checked the weather forecast one last time, and it looked like we needed to get beyond Burlington to the east for the best chance of clear skies.
 New Hampshire and Maine would have been better, but it's hard to travel east-bound in New England because there just aren't a lot of highways, so we went to Newport in Vermont.
 There was snow on the ground in Lake Placid and in northern Vermont.

 When we arrived in Newport I chose Gardner Memorial Park as the place to watch the show.
 I picked a spot by the lake shore, set the cameras up, and waited under clear blue skies.